 My background is in community-based health research and youth development.
 Originally from the West Coast of Canada, I have lived and travelled throughout the world and bring a passion for innovation and creativity to all my work.
 I am strongly committed to women’s health and gender equity; and have worked at community Women’s Centres and managed research projects on the social determinants of women’s health.
 Currently, my work involves facilitating spaces for positive growth and development for young women.
 I hold a Master of Arts in Development Studies and a Master of Public Health in Social Inequities and Health.
 I am very excited to be able to support the health and wellbeing of women in Aotearoa New Zealand and to be involved with the amazing team at Women’s Health Action.

-My passion for women’s health began in the 1970s when I became aware that women were not being served well by the health system and were often not given good information about their bodies.
-As a result I formed a women’s health group in the provincial city that I lived in.
+My passion for women’s health began in the 1970s when I became aware that women were not being well served by the health system and were often not given good information about their bodies.
+As a result I formed a women’s health group.
 That led to a career change from teaching to health promotion.
 I worked for Family Planning for nearly 15 years before joining the Cervical Screening Programme and BreastScreen Aotearoa.
 At the Ministry of Health I held a range of roles covering sexual health and healthy eating.
-Since 2011 I have been at the Heart Foundation and have recently been appointed the Public Health Strategic Advisor.
-I bring my experience in all these positions to my role of Deputy Chair of the WHA Trust Board in the hope that it benefits the Board.
+After five years at the Heart Foundation I joined Auckland Regional Public Health Service as lead of an Auckland wide partnership collaboration called Healthy Auckland Together.
+I bring my knowledge and experience of 30 years in public health to my role of Deputy Chair of the WHA Trust Board.

 I am passionate about Health, Education and Finance and have been fortunate to join WHA earlier in 2017.